 - You can cut/copy/paste elements to different apps in Studio if they have the same Mendix version

-- You cannot copy/paste pages or microflows, only elements of a page or a microflow
+- You cannot copy/paste pages, microflows, or workflows, only elements of a page or a microflow

 - You cannot cut/copy/paste from Studio to Studio Pro or vice versa